chubbyanh/show-me-what-you-got/README.md

    - All the attemps will be recorded, so player will know how many attemps they had to try throughout the game.

 - __Play against the giant head:__
+   - Who starts the game (player or the giant head) is random.
-   - Player turn 1 card to start the game.
-This card stays open.
+   - If player is chosen to start the game, then: player turn the 1st card, this card stays open.
    - Player turn the 2nd card.
       - If these two cards are a pair, then they stay open.
 It's a win for the player, and he/she can turn 2 more cards.
       - If these two cards are not a pair, then they both turn faced down, and it's the giant head's turn to play.
    - Player and the giant head take turns to keep doing like that, until all the cards are open.
 All the wins will be recorded, so at the end of the game, who has more wins will be the winner.
-   - Who starts the game (player or the giant head) is random.

 - There are __03 levels__: easy (8 cards), normal (12 cards), and hard (16 cards).
 At the end of each game, player can choose to stay at the same level or switch to a different one.